Neurological Physiotherapy

 Better stamina and motor control for daily tasks

-Slow decline in conditions that progress over time
+Maintain function and independence for as long as possible in conditions that progress over time

 Find a physiotherapist for this condition.